GoranMilovanovic/Introduction-to-R-for-Data-Science/README.md

 + The course is organized in Sessions (S01, S02, ...) and Exercises (E01, E02, ...).
 + Each Session/Exercise is related to three files: an .R script, an .Rmd Rmarkdown file, and a knitted .html file.
 These three files share a common prefix relating them to the respective Session/Exercise.

-**Contact.** The course organized in cooperation of Data Science Serbia (www.datascience.rs) and Startit (www.en.startit.rs) in Belgrade is free, while Mr. Kovac and I volunteer.
+**Contact.** The course organized in cooperation of [Data Science Serbia](www.datascience.rs) and [Startit](www.en.startit.rs) in Belgrade is free, while Mr. Kovac and I volunteer.
 However, all course material and learning methods have already been applied in professional settings.
 If you are an individual, represent an organization, or a company, you are welcome to contact me to learn more about the commercial verion of this course, e-mail: **goran.s.milovanovic@gmail.com**